OpenEx-Platform/docs/docs/usage/opencti_scenario.md

 # Scenario generation from OpenCTI

-!!! tip "Under construction"

-    We are doing our best to complete this page.
-If you want to participate, don't hesitate to join the [Filigran Community on Slack](https://community.filigran.io) or submit your pull request on the [Github doc repository](https://github.com/OpenBAS-Platform/docs).

-Creating a Scenario is not an easy task.
-To help you build meaningfull ones, directly related to threats meaningfull to you, you can leverage an OpenCTI platform integration.
+Creating a [scenario](scenario.md) can be a complex task, especially when aiming to build one that is meaningful and relevant to the specific threats facing your organization.
+To streamline this process and ensure that scenarios are closely aligned with your threat landscape, you can leverage the integration between OpenCTI and OpenBAS.

 <!-- screenshot of the OpenBAS integration widget in OpenCTI without results -->

-When a Scenario is generated from OpenCTI, a Scenario is automatically created and can be consulted in the Scenarios screen.
-The name of the Scenario includes an OpencTI mention.
-The Scenario will automatically contains relevant injects sequences in accordance with the threat context from OpenCTI.
+When generating a scenario from OpenCTI, a scenario is created and can be accessed from the scenarios screen.
+The scenario name will include a reference to OpenCTI, indicating its origin.
+This scenario will automatically contain relevant sequences of injects based on the threat context identified in OpenCTI.

-You will need to review it and may be customize it to ensure the Scenario fits your requirement, and also to select Targets for the Scenario's injects.
+However, it's important to review and potentially customize the scenario to ensure it meets your organization's specific requirements.
+Additionally, you'll need to select appropriate [targets](targets.md) for the injects within the scenario.

-Once you are ready, schedule you Simulation(s), as for other Scenarios.
-Global results will also be available directly into OpenCTI, in the Overview of the threat context the Scenario is based on!
+Once you've finalized the scenario, you can schedule your simulation as you would for any other scenario.
+The overall results of the simulation will also be available directly within OpenCTI, providing insights into the threat context upon which the scenario is based.

 <!-- screenshot of the OpenBAS integration widget in OpenCTI with results -->